chew-z/TrackMeNot/README.md

 ## So far

+* **Important change in logic** - the original extension is trying to be smart at filtering incoming queries and RSS feed titles.
+It doesn't work well in my opinion - makes them unreadable or sometime makes gibberish of it.
+I keep _RSS Titles_ and _Extracted query results_ as they are (with some minor cleaning) and then I am trying to be smart about generating new search queries out of it.

 * improved import of keywords from RSS feeds - original code had a bugs and imported from only the last RSS in the list, sometimes multiple times

 * added more verbose messages to console - trying to understand how it really works